thuongnadev/CCPM/SETUP.md

-# 🚀 LaraCollab Plugin Setup Guide
+# 🚀 CCPM Plugin Setup Guide

 ## 📋 Prerequisites

-Before you can use the LaraCollab plugin, you need:
+Before you can use the CCPM plugin, you need:

-### 1. LaraCollab Instance
+### 1. CCPM Instance
-- A running LaraCollab installation (v1.0+)
+- A running CCPM installation (v1.0+)
 - Admin access to generate API tokens
 - Access to the API endpoints